 The power outage was reported on May 24, 2018 at 09:30 UTC and affected many customers renting both virtual and dedicated servers.

 Filing ticket for each affected server and watching the Hetzner status page for progress, a saved PDF copy of which is linked here for reference.
 As it became clear that the outage would last more than a few hours Axibase started planning for the worst case scenario, estimating how much time it could take Hetzner support to fix the machines given their processing rate.
 As the situation stabilized, Hetzner began releasing reports about pending outage tickets.

 Time to Resolve

-We used the reported counters as inputs to arrive at a rough TTR estimate by dividing the ticket count by the hourly rate, calculated as delta value from the previous report.
+We used the reported counters as inputs to arrive at a rough time-to-resolution (TTR) estimate by dividing the ticket count by the hourly rate, calculated as delta value from the previous report.

 hourly_rate = -1 * (ticket_count - previous_ticket_count); hours_to_fix = ticket_count / rate;